bahelms/super_perfundo/posts/published/2020/4-8_super-perfundo.md

 Gigalixir does the rest.
 A cool thing about Phoenix 1.4.4+ is `prod.secret.exs` uses an env var for `SECRET_KEY_BASE`, which Gigalixir generates for you, so you don't have to do anything with that file now.
 Since I'm not using a database there is also no need for a `DATABASE_URL`.

 Next was buying a sweet domain name.
 The TLD `.io` is so hot right now, making it one of the more expensive ones.
 I picked `.tech` because I think it's a better fit in general (and it's cheap!).
 Then it's just a matter of adding the domain to Gigalixir and updating the CNAME.
-TLS certs were regenerated automatically.
+TLS certs are regenerated automatically.

 At this point the site was live, but I still had to manually run tests and push to a remote.
 I'm too lazy for that.
 But I'm not too lazy to learn [GitHub Actions](https://github.com/features/actions){:target="x"}, a hip new automation platform I've been eager to play with.
 Thankfully, there was already a [blog post of someone doing this exact thing](https://www.mitchellhanberg.com/ci-cd-with-phoenix-github-actions-and-gigalixir/){:target="x"}.